Written by the Tempdrop Team

-When glancing at your BBT chart you will see a spike in temp 1-2 days after ovulation.
-This is an indicator of your bodies thermal shift from pre-ovulation phase to the post-ovulation phase.
-For most women, ovulation occurs around day 14.
+When glancing at your BBT chart you will see a spike in temperature 1-2 days after ovulation.
+This is an indicator of your bodies thermal shift from the time before ovulation happens to the post-ovulation phase.

 How to Detect Pregnancy Using Your BBT Chart

-To wrap things up, here's the quick and dirty version of detecting pregnancy or ovulation on your basal body temperature chart.
+Here's the quick guide to detecting pregnancy or ovulation on your basal body temperature chart:

-At first, your temps will be lower.
-Mid-cycle you’ll notice a rise in your basal body temperature.
+2. Mid-cycle (might be later if you have irregular cycles) you’ll notice a rise in your basal body temperature.

-The temps will stay high until they drop again.
-Basically, once your temps rise up for at least 3 days and stay elevated, you'll know you've ovulated.
-If your temp stays up beyond 16 days then you're probably pregnant.
+3. Your temps will stay high until they drop again.
+(Once your temps rise up for at least 3 days and stay elevated, you'll know you've ovulated).

 |Weschler, T. (2015).
 Taking Charge of Your Fertility (20th Anniversary ed.).
 New York, NY: HarperCollins.|